 Typical applications are listed below:

-• Internal Connections: AWM cables connect components inside electronic equipment such as motherboards, graphics cards, hard disk drives, memory sticks, etc.
+- Internal Connections: AWM cables connect components within electronic equipment, such as motherboards, graphics cards, hard disk drives, and memory cards.

 AWM style categories

-Underwriters Laboratories (UL) categorizes each variant of AWM into one of five categories.
+Underwriters Laboratories (UL) classifies each AWM variant into one of five categories.
 Each category is defined by several characteristics, including the number of conductors, whether a jacket is included, and whether the insulation and jacket are thermoset or thermoplastic.

 The following is a list of UL AWM style subdivisions, the meaning of each category, and some common examples: